TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 UREYBRAD [3 integers & 2 reals]
    Provides the values for a single Urey-Bradley cross term potential parameter.
 The integer modifiers give the atom class numbers for the three kinds of atoms involved in the angle for which a Urey-Bradley term is to be defined.
 The real number modifiers give the force constant value for the term and the target value for the 1-3 distance in Angstroms.
 The default units for the force constant are kcal/mole/Ang^2, but this can be controlled via the UREYUNIT keyword.

-.. index:: UREYTERM
+.. index:: UREYBRADTERM
-.. _KEY-UREYTERM:
+.. _KEY-UREYBRADTERM:

 UREYBRADTERM [NONE / ONLY]
    Controls use of the Urey-Bradley potential energy term.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.